newcleo-dev-team/lbh15/README.rst

         Long name: custom density
         Units: [kg/m^3]
         Description:
-                Liquid lead custom densit
+                Liquid lead custom density

 - lbh15 gives also the possibility to add brand new properties to liquid metal objects.
-The user needs to implement it in :py:mod:`lbh15.properties.lead_properties`.
+The user must implement it in :py:mod:`lbh15.properties.lead_properties`.
 For instance, let's implement a property that is just the double of the temperature:

   .. code-block:: python